 Hongdae is a region in Seoul city near Hongik University which is a popular fine arts university.
 This place used to be a hub for indie musicians and other artists.
-Now, art performers can be seen in underground clubs, bars, coffeehouses, and on streets.
-Many rock bands like Crying Nut, No Brain were also born here in Hongdae.
+Now, art performers can be seen in underground clubs, bars, coffeehouses, and on the streets.
+Many rock bands like Crying Nut, and No Brain were also born here in Hongdae.

 What to eat in Hongdae?

 Hongdae’s must-eat foods are Tteokbokki, Samgyetang, Makgeolli, donburi, Bibimbap, and Kimchi jiggae.
 You can find delicious food steaming in roadside stalls.
 Hongdae also has big restaurants, and bars serving these traditional dishes.

 If you want to enjoy some authentic drinks from Korea definitely underground pugs near the Hongik University of Hongdae.
 Tourists from different countries never miss the traditional drink of Makgeolli(Rice beer).